CognitiveBurden/CodingWithABaby/README.md

 # Old Stuff
 ******************************************************************************

-### The problem
-+ annecdotes about coding with children

 + Your co-workers may talk about exotic things like "Free Time", Drinking Beer, and Sleeping for 10 hours
-+ Listening to a podcast or watching a tech talk with the baby is sleeping on you is totally far game
-  + Just remember to prep everything you are going to need before your wife hands over the baby
-  + Best thing I ever bought for use with my IPad bluetooth headset
-+ You are going to forget things
-  + Get a todo list
-  + I like Todoist
-  + I like LastPass
-  + I like sunrise calendar
-  + The new Outlook App is great at consolidating your life
 + Your kids are only young once, so try not to use the electronic baby sitter too much
-+ If the baby is not crying ... don't bother it
 + Warn your co-workers you will not be firing on all cylinders
-+ Know that your temper will be short and relax
 + You will eventually get all your smarts back
-+ You will wonder what you did with all your time before kids
-  + we would sleep till 9 am on Sundays, then make waffles and watch meet the press.
-Is George Bush still the President?
 + If your wife is on maternity leave see if you can trade her some early even hours for a contiguous block of sleep for you
   + 6 hours of contiguous sleep is worth more than 8 hours of interrupted sleep
   + Remind your wife that this will be the only time this child is a baby and that she should take more maternity time
 + Discuss with your wife the plan of attack in the middle of the night, make sure she is explicit
   + You will reach a point where you will rationalize not following the plan so you can get more sleep
-+ There are apps which time how long a baby has feed, when was the last time you changed the baby, and how many times it has peed...use them
-+ All time which you have to be away from your child becomes precious to your career.
-  + Use commute time to catch up on podcasts
-  + lunch breaks should still be used to break away from your project's issues, but you can and should use that time to further a goal
 + No matter how cute and wonderful your baby is...you will think ok, that thing is awesome, can I go back to work now?
 + Interestingly enough your co-workers are NOT interested in color or consistency of your child's poop
 + If you can go out to a company happy hour, it will seem like a vegas style oasis, big lights lots of excitement and booze